itsteddyyo/strategy-pack/documentation/dashboard/area/faq.md

               value: climate
 ```

-You do not need to redefine the global filters here because you are defining a grid not a grid overwrite!
+You don't need to redefine the global filters here because you are defining a new grid, not an override.

-## I want to loose the colors in the navigation cards
+## I want to remove the colors in the navigation cards

-Overwrite the card in [Navigation](../configuration#navigation).
+Override the card in [Navigation](../configuration#navigation).

 ```yaml
 strategy: